 Founder, Ignition Brewery

-It became clear to Nick at Tuesday Club – a disco for 250 people with both learning disabilities and amazing dance moves – that these people had potential which was being overlooked by prospective employers.
+Nick volunteers at Tuesday Club – a disco for 250 people with both learning disabilities and amazing dance moves – where it became obvious to him that club members had potential which was being overlooked by prospective employers.
 So he decided to create his own company and employ them himself.

 The ethos at Ignition Brewery is simple: The team have a lot to offer and with the right support and care, they can make beer that competes on the open market and satisfies the thirst of any customer!